-Pomegranates are a fruit with ancient origins that grow in the Middle East, Asia, Mediterranean, and the southwestern USA.
-In Greek mythology, pomegranate is called the fruit of the dead and leads to Persephone spending seven months a year in the underworld.
+The Pomegranate is a fruit with ancient origins that grows in the Middle East, Asia, the Mediterranean region, and the southwestern U.S. In Greek mythology, the pomegranate is called the fruit of the dead and leads to Persephone spending seven months a year in the underworld.
 Today, pomegranate is consumed in a wide variety of sweet and savory forms including fresh, dried, and juiced.

 Pomegranates are in season during the winter months and make an attractive addition to a holiday table.
+They tend to be expensive when compared by weight to other fruit like apples and bananas.
 The fruit and the juice are used for a long list of Iranian, Indian, Turkish, Greek, and Mexican dishes.
 The juice also makes an effective natural dye.

 Pomegranate seeds can be eaten fresh as a sweet-tart snack, used as a garnish or ingredient, or dried.
 To peel a pomegranate, cut off the very top at the crown.
-Scoop out some of the core, careful not to disturb any seeds.
-Use a sharp knife to score just the thin outer peel, cutting from the top to the bottom and creating four segments.
+Scoop out some of the core, being careful not to disturb any seeds.
+Use a sharp knife to score just the thin outer peel, cutting from top to bottom and creating four segments.
 Carefully press into the middle where you hollowed out the core to separate the fruit into quarters.
 Peel away any loose white pulp.
-Dunk the segment into a bowl of cool water and bend the outer peel back to pop out loose seeds.
-Carefully pry the others loose underwater.
-The seeds will sink to the bottom and the inedible pulp will float.
+Dunk each segment into a bowl of cool water and bend the outer peel back to pop out loose seeds.
+Carefully pry the others loose underwater; they'll sink to the bottom, and the inedible pulp will float.

 What Does Pomegranate Taste Like?